MalteP/espweather/Readme.md

 The top side (except for the SHT11 sensor) is soldered in a reflow oven.
 Just apply solder paste through a CNC cut stencil and bake the board with the appropriate temperature profile.
 If you don't own a reflow oven, a hot air soldering station might work, too.

 The bottom side is assembled using a conventional soldering iron.
 It's the best practice to start with the smallest components first.
+If the sensor should run on batteries, don't forget to remove the red LED from the ESP8266 module.

 ## Preparing the hardware to flash